 On May 17, 2018, the Nasdaq Stock Market LLC ("Nasdaq") notified the Company that it was not in compliance with Nasdaq Listing Rule 5550(a)(2), which requires the bid price of the Common Stock to be at least \$1.00 per share.
-Subsequently, Nasdaq notified the Company that it would have until November 13, 2018 to regain compliance with the minimum bid price requirement.
+Subsequently, Nasdaq notified the Company that it would have a period of 180 calendar days, or until November 13, 2018, to regain compliance with the minimum bid price requirement.
+In the event that the Company does not regain compliance within this 180-day period, the Company may be eligible to seek an additional compliance period of 180 calendar days if it meets the continued listing requirement for market value of publicly held shares and all other initial listing standards for the Nasdaq Capital Market, with the exception of the bid price requirement, and provides written notice to Nasdaq of its intent to cure the deficiency during this second compliance period, by effecting a reverse stock split, if necessary.
+However, if it appears to the Nasdaq staff that the Company will not be able to cure the deficiency, or if the Company is otherwise not eligible, Nasdaq will provide notice to the Company that its Common Stock will be subject to delisting.
 While the Company continues to seek alternative options, the Reverse Split is being proposed in order to possibly increase the market price of our Common Stock to satisfy the \$1.00 minimum closing bid price required to avoid the delisting of our Common Stock from the Nasdaq, if necessary.
 In addition, a higher stock price, if the price does increase, may, among other things, increase the attractiveness of our Common Stock to the investment community.